kristof-siket/openai-training-suggestions/README.md

 # AI workout planner using OpenAI Chat API
 This repo contains a very simple example on how ChatGPT functionality can be built into your own app.

-## App worklfow
+## App workflow

 The main appp displays a list of different trainings that is loaded from a static JSON file.
 By default, the training details column is empty.
 Then, we ask OpenAI Chat Completion API to give us a suggestion for the workout based on the place and the type of the workout.